jtzl-wp/in-browser-cache/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/in-browser-cache` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the In-Browser Cache > Settings screen to configure the plugin
+3. Use the In-Browser Cache > Settings screen to enable and configure the plugin
 4. (Optional) Visit the In-Browser Cache > Dashboard to view caching metrics

 == Frequently Asked Questions ==